What is Liquid funds? & which are those best liquid funds where we can park our Suplus Money.

 The first things we Indians like to do, when individuals turn to 18 years of age.
 We first get the savings account open in our bank before taking a voter ID card.

 We Indians like to keep money in a savings account.
-However, we also have other options where we get a higher rate of interest than the bank, and the safety or liquidity is the same as we get into the savings account.
+However, we also have other options where we can get a higher rate of interest, and the safety or liquidity is the same as we get into the savings account.

-To satisfy our daily needs, we keep money in the savings account, on which we get 4-6% interest annually.
+To satisfy our daily needs, we keep money in the saving accounts, from where we get 4-6% interest annually.
 But on the same interest, we also need to pay tax.
-Whatever interest you get from the bank, adds to your tax liability and you have to pay tax based on your tax slab.
+Whatever interest you get from the bank, adds to your tax liability and you must pay tax based on your tax slab (However, deduction under section 80TTA is allowed on interest from savings account with a maximum of Rs.
+10,000/- per year)

 Indexation benefit after 3 years